 John, thank you very much for having me on.

-Um, as uh you mentioned I'm in Washington near Seattle, where if you fly anything other than the anti-foe flag, you stand the chance of being maimed or severely beaten.
+As this is my last First Amendment outlet, as you mentioned, I'm in Washington near Seattle, where if you fly anything other than the anti-foe flag, you stand the chance of being maimed or severely beaten.

-Um that kind of brings me to uh the the feeling here is that with these one conversations, we're negotiating with the victorious terrorist regime.
+And that kind of brings me to the feeling here is that with these one conversations, we're negotiating with the victorious terrorist regime.

 Let me tell you, listen.

-I mean, the hypocrisy, I don't even know where you you begin on all of this, but uh it's sad to see the country.
+I mean, the hypocrisy, I don't even know where you begin on all of this, but it's sad to see the country.

 Now, we have to have law and order.

-You know, we we can talk about all sorts of societal underpinnings for socioeconomic and and the fact that there are racist people in this country.
+You know, we can talk about all sorts of societal underpinnings, socioeconomic and the fact that there are racist people in this country.

 I don't want anything to do with them, nor does anybody else.